Education

 Main Research Projects

-MLscipt [GitHub] is a small research language combining functional and object-oriented programming features while supporting HM-style global type inference.
+MLscipt [GitHub] is an experimental programming language combining functional and object-oriented programming features while supporting ML-style global type inference.
 In particular, MLscript supports first-class union and intersection types (with some limitations) as well as pattern matching on classes, and can encode extensible sum and records types.

 Lumberhack – new data structure fusion technique

-We are in the process of designing a new technique to perform deforestation (data structure fusion) on functional programs.
-Lumberhack is an implementation of this technique for Haskell, currently being developed as a Glasgow Haskell Compiler (GHC) plugin.
+We are in the process of designing a new technique to perform deforestation (data structure fusion) on arbitrary recursive functional programs.
+Lumberhack is an implementation of this technique currently being developed as an MLscript extension.

 The name of the project is a play on the words “lumberjack” and “hack”, since it is a framework for deforestation